menu

 Diversity

-Did you know that the Brooklyn Heights East neighborhood has more Austrian and Russian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Brooklyn Heights East neighborhood has more Austrian and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.3% of this neighborhood's residents have Austrian ancestry and 5.6% have Russian ancestry.
+In fact, 3.3% of this neighborhood's residents have Austrian ancestry and 3.4% have Eastern European ancestry.

 Brooklyn Heights East is also pretty special linguistically.
 Significantly, 0.9% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 97.2% of the neighborhoods in America.